-PowerBlock, a company that’s been building quality home gym gear for decades, theses guys produce well built heavy-duty gym equipment that’s both durable and affordable.
+PowerBlock, a company that’s been building quality home gym gear for decades, these guys produce well-built heavy-duty gym equipment that’s both durable and affordable.

-PowerBlock make a selection of dumbbells sets some for pro lifters, some for complete beginners, and one set the PowerBlock Personal Trainer Set that sits somewhere in the middle.
+PowerBlock makes a selection of dumbbells sets, some for pro lifters, some for complete beginners, and one set, the PowerBlock Personal Trainer Set that sits somewhere in the middle.

 The 5-50lb non-expandable weight range of the personal trainer set is suitable for beginners and intermediate weight trainers; the Personal Trainer set should last most years of growth as your strength increases.